azkiflay/kubernetes/README.md

 - **Cluster Security Group**: virtual firewall to control traffic between the control plane and worker plane.

 # Creating EKS Cluster
 EKS clusters can be created and managed using Terraform, AWS console, AWS CLI, *eksctl*.
-While Terraform is an Infrastructure as Code (IaC) tool that can be used across multiple cloud service providers, AWS CLI, AWS console and eksctl are tools specific to Amazon.
+While Terraform is an Infrastructure as Code (IaC) tool that can be used across multiple cloud service providers, AWS CLI, AWS console and eksctl are tools specific to Amazon Web Services (AWS).
 ## IAM user for EKS
-To create and manage your EKS clusters, you need to create an IAM user with relevant permissions.
-One way to do that easily is to create an administrator account on AWS Console as shown in Figure 1 below.
+To create and manage your EKS clusters on AWS, you need to create an IAM user with relevant permissions.
+One way to do that easily is to create an administrator account on AWS Console as shown in Figure 1, where an IAM user "edom" has been created with an *AdministratorAccess* privileges.
+Note that it is possible and recommended to assign the least required privileges for the IAM user.
+Therefore, it may be necessary to assign more restricted access to the IAM user depending on your usage scenario.
     <p align="left">
     <img src="figures/eks_admin_1.png" style="max-width:50%; height:auto;">
     </p>